UCLIMgroup/.github/profile/README.md

 # UCLIM - Urban CLImate working group
 Working group developing tools using citizen weather data to understand, monitor and shape the future of urban climate.
-For applications in engineering and architecture - to support research, practitioners and policymaking.
+For applications in engineering and architecture - to support research, practitioners, and policymaking.

 ### Coordinators:
 -Jesus Lizana, Associate Professor, University of Oxford